vmware-archive/Workshop/Lab09/README.md

 It will start up on port 8761 and serve the Eureka API from "/eureka".

 ## Add Netflix Hystrix Command

-In this section we will be adding code to the `Fortune Teller UI` to use a `FortuneServiceCommand` Hystrix command when making requests of the `Fortune Teller Service`.
+In this section we will add code to the `Fortune Teller UI` to use a `FortuneServiceCommand` Hystrix command when making requests of the `Fortune Teller Service`.

 ### Step 01 - Add Steeltoe Hystrix Nuget